techidaily/site-fox-direct/source/_posts/critical-review-of-superior-stream-platforms.md

 ## 4\.
 Periscope

-Here is your personal [live streaming application](https://www.periscope.tv/)that is perfectly integrated into Twitter.
+Here is your personal [live streaming application](https://www.periscope.tv/) that is perfectly integrated into Twitter.
 Periscope is loved by users for its intuitive interface and collection of all impressive stuff for viewing.

 **Key Facts**